fioritracker/help/docs/cr/SPS02/inst.md

 1. [Install As-is API](../../asis/SPS02/inst.md)

-If you are installing Catalog Report for the first time please check [Evaluation deployment](eval-dep.md) for details on installing Catalog Report to one system (f.e.
+If you are installing Catalog Report for the first time, please check [Evaluation deployment](eval-dep.md) for details on installing Catalog Report to one system (f.e.
 Sandbox).